 A man well‑known around Mendocino County for his mobile kettle‑corn business was arrested by Fort Bragg Police on Wednesday on three felony charges following an 8‑month investigation.
 Michael James Fraser, 55, is accused of lacing his popcorn with THC, the psychoactive component of cannabis, and one of the charges includes poisoning a child.
-Fraser is a familiar figure at local events and Reggae festivals, but it was a sale in Fort Bragg in July 2025 that triggered the lengthy investigation leading to his arrest.
-How much cannabis was in the popcorn?
+Two Fort Bragg kids, ages 12 and 13 told their parents they were feeling strange after consuming popcorn at a Community gathering of food trucks in the parking lot of the Fort Bragg Senior Center- Fort Bragg Middle School.
+From our research, we have found at least one of the two had a severe reaction to the cannabis.

 Fraser’s own website and advertising made it clear his popcorn carried a kind of wink‑wink reputation.
 Years ago, Frank ran into him outside a convenience store in the Ukiah area and bought a bag of his kettle corn — extraordinary, yes, but also undeniably odd.
 The whole encounter struck me as interesting enough to pursue as a story at the time, but I never followed the thread.
 In hindsight, this was a really good untold story.
 And if he was suspected of this in July 2025, did he go on selling this to kids or was this a one time incident (allegedly?).
-Why wouldn’t this be a health department matter first, if dangerous food was being sold.
-If somebody was selling food that would make a person sick, there would (or at least should) be immediate action.
+Why wouldn’t this be a health department matter first, if dangerous food was being sold?nn If somebody was selling food that would make a person sick, there would (or at least should) be immediate action.

 According to the press release, the investigation culminated in a 7:20 a.m. raid Wednesday at a warehouse in Willits.
 It’s a solid release from Commander McLaughlin — clear, detailed, and professionally assembled.
 But it’s a shame that many outlets will simply post it verbatim.
 There is so much more to this story than the official version.
 As it stands, Fraser will be condemned as some kind of cartoon villain, thanks to the slap‑and‑run habits of so‑called “news” sites that treat press releases as finished journalism.
 The arrest and search took place at a warehouse in the 100 Block of South Street.
 South Street is the little stub of road north of the Willits Safeway.
-If you came into Willits on SR 20 and went straight at the one block road named South Street.
+If you came into Willits on SR 20 and went straight at the one-block road named South Street.
 There is. gun shop, a print shop, a big tattoo place and the convenience store on the corner.

 Try to imagine this landing in 1978.
 People would have demanded more — context, character, the why and the how.
 Now the official viewpoint is too often treated as the whole story.
 We’d love to hear from readers who remember Fraser, bought his popcorn, or crossed paths with him at festivals.
 Stories like this deserve a fuller telling.
 As Always you can reach us at frankhartzell@gmail.com